soundasleep/jevon.org/wiki/drupal.md

 ==The destination directory is not configured correctly== The Drupal notice _File temporary://xxx could not be copied, because the destination directory public://avatars is not configured correctly._ means that the folder `sites/default/files/avatars` (based on your location for `public://`) does not exist or cannot be written by Drupal.

+==Fatal error: Class 'CMISService' not found==

+If you are using the CMIS 2.x module, make sure that you have placed the CMIS library into `sites/all/libraries/cmis-phplib/cmis-lib.php`, and refresh your cache.

 [[Category:Drupal]]
 [[Category:PHP]]